Wondering, which Is The Best Aspect Ratio For Online Use?

 Here Is The Answer

 If you are an avid social media user, you already know the importance of an aspect ratio.
-The aspect ratio is the lifeline of good design, photography, and videography.
+It is the lifeline of good design, photography, and videography.
 You are sure to have used aspect ratios at least once in your lifetime, knowing or unknowingly.

 Why Do We Need Aspect Ratio?

 Once you understand what this value does, you might ask yourself, “why we need this value?”.
-If I could merely ask for a photo in 3-inches by 4-inches dimensions, why complicate things with a 3:4 aspect ratio?
+If I could merely ask for a photo in 3-inches by 4-inches dimensions, why complicate things with a 3:4?

-However, An aspect ratio is a helpful tool when you need to scale up or scare down.
-The aspect ratios help set a standard of measurement.
-This means the images or videos could be as big or small — provided the aspect ratio is as per the requirements.
+However, An aspect ratio is a helpful tool when you need to scale up or scale down.
+This helps to set a standard of measurement.
+This means the images or videos could be as big or small — provided the ratio is as per the requirements.

-The need for an aspect ratio is more critical in the online medium.
+The need for it is more critical in the online medium.
 If you are to upload a photo, or a video online, you must abide by the pre-set aspect requirements of the platform.

 What Are The Commonly Used Aspect Ratios?